annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 - response.json() converts the data into JSON format, making it easy to work with in Python.

 ### Step 3: Create your Dataframe
-Now that you have successfully connected your API you will want to organize your output into a easy to use dataframe.
-Your response will have multiple keys to organize your data.
-In the leaderboard response you have keys like year, playerId, position, etc. I think the easiest way to extract this data is by creating a for loop to collect all your data and then append it together into a list that you can turn into a dataframe.
-To collect the data you will want to you the command ‘get’ which is how you show what key you want to use.
-Here is an example of my for loop.

 Now that you’ve successfully connected your API, the next step is to organize the output into an easy to use dataframe.
 The response you receive will contain multiple keys, such as year, playerId, and position, which hold various details about the data.

 To extract this information, a straightforward approach is to use a for loop.
 This loop will collect each key’s data and append it to a list, which can then be converted into a dataframe.
 To access specific data within each key, use the get command, which allows you to retrieve each key’s value.
 Here is my golf for loop: